nowsecure/auto-azure-extension/overview.md

     analysis_type: static
     polling_duration_minutes: 30
 ```
-Note: "task: azure-nowsecure-auto-security-test@1" is the main task for security analysis and other tasks above are used to generate Android apk file.
+Note: "task: nowsecure-azure-extension@1" is the main task for security analysis and other tasks above are used to generate Android apk file.

 #### Publish/View Artifacts
-You can add task to publish artifacts (API results) from Nowsecure security task as follows
+You can add task to publish artifacts (API results) from the Nowsecure Azure Extension task as shown:
 ```yaml
 - task: PublishBuildArtifacts@1
   inputs: